Image via: Rauser Designs

 So after a rework we finally feel the design is complete from major changes.
 We still have some tweaks to make on the porch, windows, and in the kitchen layout, but for the most part we are there.
 I get a little overwhelmed when I see how it has come together.
 My favorite part of the whole design is how when you walk in you see straight through to our dining area and then on to the porch and patio where we will spend time gathering, watching the sunset because it faces west and more.
 So much life will be had in those spaces that I wanted it to feel open as soon as guests walked in.

 To finalize our pricing we had to make some selections for the house such as confirming our best choice of flooring for the home like the ones at VidaSpace.
-We decided to do tile throughout our bathrooms and laundry spaces, but the rest of the house will all be hardwood floors done in a natural, low gloss, Maple.
+We decided to do tile throughout our bathrooms and laundry spaces, but the rest of the house will all be laminate flooring done in a natural, low gloss, Maple.
 We wanted something simple, basic, and would wear well over the years.
 The only rooms we will not be doing hardwoods in are the two upstairs bedrooms and our Walk in Closet.
 At some point, we will probably replace when the carpet is worn out, but it saved just enough money to make it worth it.
+For now we’re happy with carpet repair.
 And if you are looking for a residential floor installer or a commercial flooring company, then you can check out some Flooring Contractors here for they specialize in the installation of an array of flooring materials that best suit your space!

 Image Via: Amber Interiors